Beech101/Agentic-AI-Librarian-and-Analyser-Lease/README.md

         State Isolation (The Briefcase Protocol): Designed a "Digital Amnesia" workflow.
 Each mission is contained in a fresh, isolated AgentState.
 By resetting the "Briefcase" after every row, the system removes the risk of cross-contamination or "Memory Hallucinations" between different leases.

-A big part of these projects is constant stress testing and exploring of new error handling methods to make the project robust under comnplex scenarios
+A cornerstone of this development is continuous stress testing and the iterative engineering of robust exception-handling protocols, ensuring system integrity even under high-concurrency, high-complexity scenarios